XSirch/port-connect/NETLIFY_DEPLOY.md

 - If it does, check that no Neon-related packages are installed
 - Verify Supabase credentials are correctly set

+### Rollup native module error
+- This is a known npm bug with optional dependencies
+- The build command automatically cleans cache and reinstalls
+- If it persists, try clearing Netlify's build cache in Site Settings

 ## 📞 Support

 If you encounter issues: